seeunisme/helloworld/handpose/README.md

 # 🎅 MerryCam 🎄

 With MerryCam, your webcam feed transforms into a holiday wonderland.
-Your **fingers become magic wands** that let you decorate your screen with festive vibes. 🎉
+Your **fingers become magic wands** that let you decorate your screen with festive vibes. 🎉  <br>

 ## ✨ Concept